Foil Conductor Model for Efficient Simulation of HTS Coils in Large Scale Applications: Conclusion

 \section{Conclusion}

 The foil conductor model has been shown to be suitable for the simulation of HTS coils.
 Both the $\vec{A}-V$ and ${\vec{J}-\vec{A}-V}$ homogeneous models are verified to be accurate, and to provide a significant speedup compared to resolving all the layers.
 The $\vec{J}-\vec{A}-V$ formulated model is concluded to have better numerical properties despite having higher number of DoFs due to the additional unknowns and the function space enrichment.
-The need for added regularization and the slow convergence of the nonlinear solver make the $\vec{A}-V$ homogeneous model less appealing choice.
+The need for added regularization and the slow convergence of the nonlinear solver make the $\vec{A}-V$ homogeneous model a less appealing choice.
+In contrary, the $\vec{J}-\vec{A}-V$ homogeneous model demonstrated robust convergence in our numerical experiments without the need to find simulation specific regularization values.
 The $\vec{J}-\vec{A}-V$ homogeneous model is a promising approach for the simulation of HTS coils, particularly in 2D.